crabshank/Cheat-engine-tools/readme.md

 If **bin**==:

 1 -> Non-pointer and non-table registers are printed as little endian hex rather than as arrays of bytes.

+2 -> Everything but non-table registers is printed as little endian hex rather than as arrays of bytes.

 Otherwise (default) -> Print all logged data as arrays of bytes.